Reviewing Rover Group (ROVR) & The Competition

-Rover Group (NASDAQ:ROVR – Get Rating) is one of 63 public companies in the “Personal services” industry, but how does it weigh in compared to its rivals?
-We will compare Rover Group to related businesses based on the strength of its profitability, earnings, risk, valuation, institutional ownership, dividends and analyst recommendations.
+Rover Group (NASDAQ:ROVR – Get Rating) is one of 63 public companies in the “Personal services” industry, but how does it compare to its competitors?
+We will compare Rover Group to related businesses based on the strength of its risk, institutional ownership, valuation, dividends, profitability, analyst recommendations and earnings.

 Profitability

-This table compares Rover Group and its rivals’ net margins, return on equity and return on assets.
+This table compares Rover Group and its competitors’ net margins, return on equity and return on assets.

 |Net Margins